 Generally, grade changes are related to computational errors.
 Students are not allowed to submit extra work, retake class examinations, or revise or resubmit course materials after the end of the course (the last day of finals) to change a course grade after it has been submitted.
-All requests for grade changes must be made no later than the following deadlines:
+All requests for grade changes must be made no later than the end of the fifth week of the semester following that in which the original grade was assigned.
+After the end of the sixth week of the following semester, all grades previously submitted are final.